 Top 13 Most Influential Presidents of United States

 Using a dream to return to the country, Abram Lincoln was chosen as the 16th president of the USA.
 He served his responsibility towards his nation as president before his assassination in April 1865.
 He was the strongest political leader of not just the USA, but the entire world, as he allowed the USA throughout the political and political crisis through its Civil War.
 He began the rapid evolution of the market whilst constructing canals, banks, and railroads.
 He allowed tariffs to promote the establishment of factories.
-He compared the war announcement again Mexico in 1846.
-He took various measures to end the captivity in his country because he shielded escaped slaves with military whilst at the same time supporting the Border States to outlaw slavery.
+He compared the war announcement again with Mexico in 1846.
+He took various measures to end the captivity in his country because he shielded escaped slaves with the military whilst at the same time supporting the Border States to outlaw slavery.
 He had been assassinated by John Wilkes Booth in point-blank range in Ford’s Theater in 1865.

 JFK was the 35th President of the USA, the second-youngest president of American history, and the only president to win the Pulitzer Prize.
 He served his obligation to the country until his assassination in November 1963.
 Some of the greatest works throughout his presidency was that the Cuban Missile Crisis, the African-American Civil Rights Movement, and the Bay of Pigs Invasion.
 Besides, he combined the”Space Race” and Moon landing by initiating the Apollo project.
 Throughout his presidency, he raised the participation of the U.S.A from the Vietnam War.
 He was also closed on the erection of the Berlin Wall at which he made retired General Lucius D. Clay in reaction.
 JFK was assassinated by Lee Harvey Oswald in Texas on November 22, 1963.